apostrophecms/apostrophe-documentation/tutorials/core-concepts/02-editable-content-on-pages/02-custom-widgets.md

 ### Performance note: limiting joins

 Having access to the entire page object is a neat trick, but it can be very slow.
-That page might have its own widgets which load a lot of information we don't care about in this situation.
+That page might have its own widgets which load a lot of information you don't care about in this situation.
 Multiply that by 20 links and it starts to impact performance.

-Indeed, all we really care about here is the title and the URL.
+Indeed, all you really care about here is the title and the URL.
 So let's fetch only that information.

-Here's how we can rewrite `index.js` to speed up the code:
+You can rewrite `index.js` to speed up the code:

 {% code-tabs %}
 {% code-tabs-item title="lib/modules/page-link-widgets/index.js" %}